What is Advent?

-Advent is the beginning of a new liturgical year for the Catholic Church.
-The date for the beginning of Advent falls each year on the Sunday closest to November 30th – the feast day of Saint Andrew the Apostle.
-Advent means ‘to come to’ and it is a call to readiness for the coming of Jesus Christ.
+Advent is the beginning of a new liturgical year for the Roman Catholic Church.
+On the first day of Advent, which begins this year on November 28th, the Church celebrates its New Year's Day.
+The date for the beginning of Advent falls each year on the Sunday closest to November 30th - the feast day of Saint Andrew the Apostle.

 Sometimes people make the mistake of thinking that Advent is part of the Christmas celebration.
 In fact, Advent is a separate time of preparation all its own.
-For the Catholic Church, Christmas doesn’t begin until the first Mass is celebrated on Christmas Eve.
-Christmas feast celebrations continue until Epiphany on January 6th, with the longer Christmas liturgical season ending on the feast of the Baptism of Jesus.
+For the Catholic Church, Christmas doesn't begin until the first Mass is celebrated on Christmas Eve and it continues until the "Octave of the Epiphany" on January 14th.

 Since circles have no beginning and no end, the circular shape of the Advent Wreath is used to symbolize God the Father and eternal life.
 The wreath holds four candles which are lit over the four weeks of Advent.
 The light of the flame is a visual reminder that Christ is "The Light of the World" (John 8:12).
 There are three violet (purple) candles and one rose candle, each representing 1,000 years.
 Added together, the four candles symbolize the 4,000 years that humanity waited for the Savior.